Learn / Blog / Article

 Using heat maps with other UX tools

-Heat map data looks impressive and will give you plenty of insight on its own, but you’ll get more out of it by combining it with other analytics tools and feedback.
+Heat map data looks impressive and will give you plenty of insight on its own, but you’ll get more out of it by combining it with other analytics, feedback, and UX design tools.
 Let me show you four examples: